DataDog/dd-trace-php/.github/PULL_REQUEST_TEMPLATE.md

 ### Reviewer checklist
 - [ ] Appropriate labels assigned.
 - [ ] Milestone is set.
-- [ ] Changelog has been added to the appropriate release draft.
+- [ ] Changelog has been added to the release document.
 For community contributors the reviewer is in charge of this task.